Paris in January: a handy guide to discovering the city

 Where Paris Fashion Week takes place

 Paris Fashion Week aims to keep the public's interest through novelty, which is one of the main reasons why the event does not have a fixed location.
-However, Paris is a city with a lot to offer so this event has in the past taken as its setting museums, libraries, cultural centers and places of historical relevance to Parisians.
+However, Paris is a city with a lot to offer so this event has in the past taken as its setting museums, libraries, cultural centers and places of historical relevance for Parisians.

 How to buy tickets